vickmuir/Backup/eVault-Backup-FAQ.md

 ## What kind of applications can I back up with EVault?

-EVault allows for backups of a variety of applications, however, Bluemix offers software agents for some of the more common software systems that are backed up, which include:
+EVault allows for backups of a variety of applications, however,  {{site.data.keyword.BluSoftlayer_full}} offers software agents for some of the more common software systems that are backed up, which include:

 - Bare Metal Restore
 - Microsoft SharePoint